Quebec Nordiques: 1980s

-Decline began the following season.
-The Nordiques finished last in their division – the first of five straight years of finishing at the bottom of the Adams Division – and missed the playoffs for the first time in eight years.
-The slide continued: in 1988–89 they had the league's worst record.
+Decline began the following season when the Nordiques finished last in their division – the first of five straight years of finishing at the bottom of the Adams Division – and missed the playoffs for the first time in eight years.
+In 1988–89 the Nordiques had league-worst 27–46–7 record.

-Michel Bergeron, who had coached the team from 1980 to 1987, returned for 1989–90.
+The 1989–90 season saw the return of head coach Michel Bergeron, who had coached the team from 1980 to 1987.
 The season was also highlighted by the arrival of Hall of Famer Guy Lafleur, who turned down a lucrative offer from the Los Angeles Kings and chose instead to finish his career in his home province.
-It soon became clear Lafleur's best years were far behind him.
-"The Flower" managed only 24 goals in 98 games with Quebec over two seasons.
-The season saw the Nordiques bottom out with a record of 12–61–7 (31 points)—easily the worst record in the league, and not even half the point total of the next-worst team, the Vancouver Canucks.
-It is still the worst record in Nordiques/Avalanche history (both NHL and WHA), and one of the worst for a non-expansion team since 1967.
-It was also the second of three straight seasons with the worst record in the league.
+It soon became clear Lafleur's best years were far behind him as he managed only 24 goals in 98 games with Quebec over two seasons.
+The Nordiques once again finished the season in last place with abysmal 12–61–7 record.

-Michel Goulet and Peter Stastny were traded in 1990, winding up with the Chicago Blackhawks and New Jersey Devils respectively.
+In March 1990, the Nordiques traded Goulet to the Chicago Blackhawks, while Peter Stastny was sent to the New Jersey Devils respectively.
 Despite the stellar play of young forward Joe Sakic, the Nordiques struggled throughout the late 1980s and early 1990s.
-However, in the 1989 NHL Entry Draft they drafted Swedish prospect Mats Sundin, making him the first European to be selected first overall in the NHL draft.
-The following year Quebec chose first again, taking Owen Nolan.
+However, in the 1989 NHL entry draft they drafted Swedish prospect Mats Sundin, making him the first European to be selected first overall in an NHL entry draft.
+In the following draft Quebec chose first again, this time taking Owen Nolan.